What is (was) the Freedom Academy?

 How does the Freedom Academy work?

 Thank you for taking the time to visit my Substack.
 I hope you will subscribe to any version of it that piques your interest.
-I’m so excited to get started on this journey together.
+I’m so excited to be on this journey together.

 Subscribe to The Freedom Academy with Asha Rangappa